krzysztoftalar/portfolio-website/README.md

 ### Installation

-1. **Navigate into your project root directory and run the following command to download packages:**
+1. Navigate into `.\gatsby-app` directory and run the following command to download packages:

 ```shell
 npm install
 ```

-2. **Start the development environment:**
+1. Start the development environment:

 ```shell
 gatsby develop